maikelbos0/VDT.Core.Blazor.Wizard/src/VDT.Core.Blazor.Wizard/README.md

 ## Interactivity

-Aside from the Blazor properties shown in the above example, the wizard provides the following readonly properties to access state information:
+Aside from the Razor parameters shown in the above example, the wizard provides the following readonly properties to access state information:

 - `IsActive` indicates whether or not the wizard is currently active
-- `ActiveStepIndex` is the index of the currently active step if the wizard is active; otherwise `null`
+- `ActiveStepIndex` is the index of the currently active step if the wizard is active, otherwise `null`
-- `ActiveStep` is the currently active step if the wizard is active; otherwise `null`
+- `ActiveStep` is the currently active step if the wizard is active, otherwise `null`
 - `IsFirstStepActive` indicates if the first step in the wizard is the currently active one
 - `IsLastStepActive` indicates if the last step in the wizard is the currently active one
 - `AllSteps` returns all available wizard steps in order of display